 CVE-2026-21899 Overview

-CVE-2026-21899 is an Out-of-Bounds Read vulnerability affecting NASA's CryptoLib, a software-only solution that implements the CCSDS Space Data Link Security Protocol - Extended Procedures (SDLS-EP) to secure communications between spacecraft running the core Flight System (cFS) and ground stations.
-The vulnerability exists in the base64urlDecode function, where padding-stripping logic dereferences input[inputLen - 1] before validating that inputLen > 0 or that input != NULL.
-This improper input validation can lead to out-of-bounds memory reads and potential process crashes.
+CVE-2026-21899 is an out-of-bounds read vulnerability in NASA CryptoLib, a software library that implements the Consultative Committee for Space Data Systems (CCSDS) Space Data Link Security Protocol - Extended Procedures (SDLS-EP).
+CryptoLib secures communications between spacecraft running the core Flight System (cFS) and ground stations.
+The flaw resides in the base64urlDecode function, where padding-stripping logic dereferences input[inputLen - 1] before validating that inputLen > 0 or that input is non-NULL.
+The condition allows an attacker with high privileges to crash the process.
+NASA patched the issue in CryptoLib version 1.4.3.

 Critical Impact